a-da/python-ciur/README.rst

 Contribution
 ============

-The code of **Cuir** have been concepted in 2012 and, is going to be in continue developing.
+The code of **Cuir** was concepted in 2012, and is going to continue developing.

-All contribution are welcome and should be done via Bitbucket (Pull Request, Issues).
+All contributions are welcome and should be done via Bitbucket (Pull Request, Issues).

-A second alternative as exception (maybe if bitbucket is not available) can be done via email ciur[mail symbol].asta-s.eu
+A second alternative as exception (maybe if bitbucket is not available) can be done via email ciur[mail symbol]asta-s.eu.